 Row 4: 1 hdc in the back loop only of every st (49).
 Ch 1, turn.

 Row 5: 1 hdc in the third loop only of every st (49).
 Ch 1, turn.

 Row 6: 1 hdc in the third loop only of every st (49).
 Ch 1, turn.

 Repeat rows 2-6 for a total of 29 rows.
 For the second panel do not fasten off.

 Lay the panels on top of each other.
 Sc the panels together.
 Evenly working around the panels.
 Work 2 sc in each corner.
 Slip the pillow form in before working sc on the last side.
 Sl st into first st.

 Make 4 tassels (mine were about 3 inches in length) and attach one to each corner.

-I hope you enjoyed making this easy ribbed pillow!
-Be sure to tag me on Instagram (@_stitchberry) with your cushion, I would love to see it!
+I hope you enjoyed making this easy crochet ribbed pillow!
+Be sure to tag me on Instagram (@stitchberryblog) with your pillow, I would love to see it!